 Visitors will be able to discover the excellence of European craftsmanship through a series of showcases which reveal European master artisans, their techniques, traditions, workshops, innovative methods and the creativity of their individual crafts.
 Spectacular exhibitions will explore the human element at the heart of fine creations, the cherished savoir-faire, the unique narratives, territorial influences, and diverse materials which enrich each masterpiece, for an authentic celebration of European exquisite artisanship.

-curator: Alberto Cavalli, scenography and artistic direction: Sylvain Roca, composer: Christian Holl, film-maker: Olivier Brunet
+curator: Alberto Cavalli, scenography and artistic direction: Atelier Sylvain Roca, composer: Christian Holl, films' director: Olivier Brunet, graphism: Antoine+Manuel

 - Location: San Giorgio Island, Cini Foundation